amitrawat8/PostEvent/README.md

                     }

                     EventConstants.dataWithObject -> {
-                        eventItem = it.value as EventItem
+                       var eventItem: EventItem  = it.value as EventItem

                         Toast.makeText(
                             this,